kevin-green58/Movies-ETL/README.md

 # Movies-ETL

 ## Purpose
-Use the ETL process to create data pipelines.
+Use the ETL process to create data pipelines using csv and json files through pgAdmin

 ### Resourses
  - Data Source: